caffeinalab/ti.goosh/gps-jars/README.md

 To clarify, read this blog post: [https://medium.com/all-titanium/deal-with-titanium-modules-and-its-missing-support-for-android-multidex-546de5486d13#.wfo7v4akx](https://medium.com/all-titanium/deal-with-titanium-modules-and-its-missing-support-for-android-multidex-546de5486d13#.wfo7v4akx)

 For example, if you are using **Ti.Goosh** with **Ti.Map**, you have to download the `google-play-services-gcm+map.jar` and replace the GPS JAR file in the *lib* directory in both modules.

+*You have to REPLACE all Google Play services JAR, so delete the oldest one.**

 The structure of your `module/android` must be something like this: